THE PRIVILEGE TO DO MITZVAHS

 “To God we have to say thank you!
-We say thank-you to God for what he can do.
-To our fellow human beings, we don’t say thank you, we say ‘may you be privileged to do more Mitzvahs, to continue doing God’s work.
-But to God we have to say thank you.”
+We say thank you to God for what He can do.
+To our fellow human beings, we don’t say thank you.
+We say, ‘May you be privileged to do more mitzvahs, to continue doing God’s work.’
+But to God, we have to say thank you.”

-This week we celebrate the life, the work, and the memory of The Rabbanit Bracha Kapach of Jerusalem who passed away just this last month at the age of 90.
-I was privileged to meet the Rabbanit in her home, the place from which she conducted a massive “Tzedakah (act of righteousness)” operation for over 40 years.
-Bracha Kapach and her husband, the late Rabbi Josef Kapach, emigrated from Yemen to pre- Israeli state Palestine in 1941.
-He was already a Rabbi at age 16 and she was 11 when they married in Yemen.
+I celebrate the life, the work, and the memory of the Rabbanit Bracha Kapach of Jerusalem, who passed away at the age of 90.
+I was privileged to meet the Rabbanit in her home, the place from which she conducted a massive tzedakah [act of righteousness] operation for over 40 years.
+Bracha Kapach and her husband, the late Rabbi Josef Kapach, emigrated from Yemen to the pre- Israeli state of Palestine in 1941.
+He was already a rabbi at age 16 and she was 11 when they married in Yemen.
 They emigrated and soon became important leaders of the community of Yemenite Jews in Israel.
-They are the only couple in history to both win the highest civilian honor in Israel, “The Israel Prize.”
-Rabbi Kapach won it for his scholarship and the Rabbanit won it for her works of charity & righteousness.
-Her house was known to be a place where thousands were given meals for Shabbat & Holidays, especially Passover.
-She helped at least hundreds have a proper Bar Mitzvah or Wedding.
-And she felt it was her responsibility—all of our responsibility— to help the poor.
-She believed the help came from God through us.
-That God heard and saw her tears and delivered what she needed to serve those in need.
-May God, indeed, bless the memory of The Rabbanit Bracha Kapach and keep her spirit of serving others alive in me and all of us.
+They are the only couple in history to both win the highest civilian honor in Israel, The Israel Prize.
+Rabbi Josef Kapach won it for his scholarship, and Rabbanit Bracha Kapach won it for her works of charity and righteousness.